Search: 273 results

 Verse ConceptsSurvivors Of Israel

-When all of the commanders of the troops heard, they and the men, that the king of Babylon had appointed Gedaliah, they came to Gedaliah at Mizpah, [even] Ishmael the son of Nethaniah, Johanan the son of Kareah, Seriah the son of Tanhumeth the Netophathite, Jaazaniah the son of the Maacathite, they and their men.
+And all the captains of the forces, they and their men, heard that the king of Babylon had appointed Gedaliah, and they came to Gedaliah to Mizpah, namely, Ishmael the son of Nethaniah, and Johanan the son of Kareah, and Seraiah the son of Tanhumeth the Netophathite, and Jaazaniah the son of a Maachathite, they and their men.

 Verse ConceptsMonth 12Lifting HeadsPeople Set Free By PeopleKings of judah

-Jehoiachin changed out of his prison clothes and had regular meals in the king's presence every day for the rest of his life,
+Jehoiachin changed his prison clothes and had his meals in the king’s presence regularly all the days of his life;

 Verse ConceptsDistinctive Clothing